Equality and Diversity Strategy

 • rurality

 Children’s Services are working on priority actions.
-These relate to the four domains of the East Sussex County Council equality action plan.
+These relate to the four domains outlined in the East Sussex County Council's equality action plan.

 A) Leadership on equality and demonstrating commitment